jasonbland/jobs/README.md

 jobs
 ============

-This is a simple jobs searching app powered by React Native, Facebook, Indeed, Google Map View
+This is a simple jobs searching app powered by React Native, Indeed, Facebook, and Google Map View.

 ## Features